-Human spine or vertebral column is a structure made of multiple small units called vertebra and extends from just below the base of skull to a point jut below the beginning of gluteal cleft.
+Human spine or vertebral column is a structure made of multiple small units called vertebra and extends from just below the base of the skull to a point just below the beginning of gluteal cleft.
 You can palpate the lower part by following the spine till its lower end.

-A vertebra is smallest unit of vertebral column.
+A vertebra is the smallest unit of the vertebral column.
 Plural term is vertebrae.
-Vertebrae have been modified according to the function they are expected to serve in different parts of spine.
+Vertebrae have been modified according to the function they are expected to serve in different parts of the spine.

 These curves are called kyphotic if they are concave in anterior(front) and convex on posterior (back) and lordotic if they are convex in anterior and concave on posterior.